actwu/futrjs/README.md

 **What is Futr JS?**

+Futr JS is a lightweight JavaScript library about peoplen whom like to make there html using js and who likes making htmlElm as functions
-Futr JS is a lightweight JavaScript library designed to simplify and streamline the process of creating and manipulating HTML elements.
+.. designed to simplify and streamline the process of creating and manipulating HTML elements.
 It offers a concise set of functions that make it easier to dynamically add, modify, and style elements within your web pages.

 **Getting Started:**